Ekenayy/Ripple-frontend/README.md

 1. Fix Problem with setting Current user after using useEffect -- Page keeps reloading
 2. Filter by genre
+3. When challenges are complete -- either miniize them or make them standout somehow
+4.
 <!-- 3.
 Make Edit Home Page to bring you to either login or sign Up -->

 Stretch